-PMI conducts Move Out Documentation similar to the one performed when the tenant moved into the property.
+PMI conducts a walk-through similar to the one performed when the tenant moved into the property.
 PMI records any maintenance required and discloses a list of damages to the vacating tenant.
 Digital photographs are taken when the tenant move out to document the condition of the property and support any deductions from the security deposit.